Maria Ellena Chavez-Ruark

 Other Debtor-Creditor, Litigation and Transactional Experience

-- Represents the receiver for Trans Healthcare, Inc. and its 43 related healthcare entities (which involved representation in numerous contract disputes and management of dozens of litigation cases nationwide)
+- Represented the receiver for Trans Healthcare, Inc. and its 43 related healthcare entities (which involved representation in numerous contract disputes and management of dozens of litigation cases nationwide)

-- Represents a governmental entity in a well-publicized dispute that involved contract and tort claims (which included claims based on fraud and misrepresentation)
+- Represented a governmental entity in a well-publicized dispute that involved contract and tort claims (which included claims based on fraud and misrepresentation)

-- Represents a candy manufacturer in the sale of its assets to an unrelated third party for $10 million (which involves complex tax, employee benefit and operational issues)
+- Represented a candy manufacturer in the sale of its assets to an unrelated third party for $10 million (which involves complex tax, employee benefit and operational issues)

 - 1 of 3